codegik/stackwindow/README.md

 ## TODO

-- subscribe to event in order to change focused window, then should change focused icon
+- subscribe to event change focused window, then should change focused icon
 - subscribe to events in order to recreate the stack
   - creating window
   - removing window
+- fix: visible windows when have multiple screens are appearing only in one screen.